nairobilug/nairobilug.or.ke/README.md

     mkvirtualenv -p `which python2` nairobilug
     workon nairobilug

 This creates a virtual environment where Python is explicitly set to version 2, and then activates it.
-If you want to exit the virtual environment, you just type `deactivate`.
+If you want to exit the virtual environment, just type `deactivate`.

 #### Install Pelican & Friends